ToulouseHackingConvention/pwn-maxima-cryptobank/README.md

 I work for the US Government.
 I have reasons to believe that the THC Crypto Bank is conducting illegal activities.
 And they don't pay their taxes..

-They told me you helped us in the past.
-Could you hack them for me?
+One of my coworkers told me you helped us in the past.
+Could you do something for me?
+Break into their server or something?

 If it can help, I heard they use some top-notch security tool..